0xTeles/cwchallenge/README.md

 ## Tasks

 - [x] Create new repository with vulnerable code.
-- [ ] Configure and enable Dependabot
+- [x] Configure and enable Dependabot
-- [ ] Create script to get Dependabot alerts.
+- [x] Create script to get Dependabot alerts.
+- [ ] Display alerts on friendly way.
+- [x] Integrate Dependabot with Discord.
-- [ ] Integrate Dependabot with Discord.
+- [ ] Integrate Dependabot with Github Actions.

 ---------------------------------------